ndizihiwesimon/ndizihiwesimon/README.md

 Research-based developer adds experience over more than 6 years in technology field, collaborating and working on multiple web-based, mobile application and research projects.
 Passionate, hardworking coder with penchant for developing customized interfaces that factor in unique demands for enhancement, accessibility, and security.

 - I’m interested in Programming and whole technology as well
-- I’m currently learning Python, Dart, Flutter and Django
+- I’m currently learning Python, Dart, Js, Flutter, React and Django
 - I’m looking to collaborate with other developers
 - 2022 goal: is to contribute more on open source projects